BYLAWS of the GULF COAST MENTAL HEALTH COUNSELORS ASSOCIATION, INC. A CHAPTER of the FLORIDA MENTAL HEALTH COUNSELOR’S ASSOCIATION

 - The Secretary will serve as a voting member of the Board of Directors and will maintain membership records and communicate upcoming events and announcement, and newsworthy items to members and contacts of GMHC.
 In addition, he/she will be responsible for recording of minutes at all official meetings of the Board Of directors and the timely distribution of these minutes to all member of the Board.

 - The Treasurer will serve as a voting member of the Board of Directors.
 The Treasurer will perform other duties as may be directed by the President, the Board of Directors and/or by policy.

-- The Registered Intern Representative will be a voting member of the Board of Directors and will be responsible for promoting the purposes and goals of GMHC among registered interns throughout the area and district and will perform other duties as may be directed by the President, the Board of Directors and/or by policy.
+- The Registered Mental Health Counselor Intern Representative will serve as a voting member of the Board of Directors and will be responsible for promoting the purposes and goals of GMHC among registered interns throughout the area and district and will perform other duties as may be directed by the President, the Board of Directors and/or by policy.

-- The Graduate Student Representative will be a non- voting member of the Board of Directors and will be responsible for promoting the purposes and goals of GMHC in college and university programs statewide that are educating and training future mental health counselors.
+- The Graduate Student Member-at-Large will serve as a voting member of the Board of Directors and will be responsible for promoting the purposes and goals of GMHC in college and university programs statewide that are educating and training future mental health counselors.

-- The Member- at- Large of which there will be three (3) positions will serve as a voting member of the Board of Directors, and will perform duties as may be directed by the President, the Board of Directors and/or by policy.
-There will be no more than two (2) Members at large representing any one county.
+- The Member- at- Large of which there will be four (4) positions will serve as a voting member of the Board of Directors and will perform duties as may be directed by the President, the Board of Directors and/or by policy.

 Section 4.
 Removal From Office